Zuper64/Zuper64/README.md

 Hey, I'm Zuper.
-I hack nintendo consoles.
-I'm not very active on GitHub, due to me not working on any projects and not knowing how to code.
+Currently working on a guide for Wii modding.
+I'll probably make guides for other consoles in the future.

 <!---
 Zuper64/Zuper64 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.